gameblabla/gameblablawrapper/README.md

 * Sega Dreamcast
 * Gizmondo

-Tested: Windows, GNU/Linux, TI Nspire
+Tested (as of latest): Windows, GNU/Linux, 3DO

 =============
 DESCRIPTION